Conditional symmetric instability

 Weather radar loop showing intense snow bands (lighter color) due to CSI ahead of a warm front.

 Conditional symmetric instability, or CSI, is a form of convective instability in a fluid subject to temperature differences in a uniform rotation frame of reference while it is thermally stable in the vertical and dynamically in the horizontal (inertial stability).
-The instability in this case develop only in an inclined plane with respect to the two axes mentioned and that is why it can give rise to a so-called "slantwise convection" if the air parcel is almost saturated and moved laterally and vertically in a CSI area.
+The instability in this case develops only in an inclined plane with respect to the two axes mentioned and that is why it can give rise to a so-called "slantwise convection" if the air parcel is almost saturated and moved laterally and vertically in a CSI area.
 This concept is mainly used in meteorology to explain the mesoscale formation of intense precipitation bands in an otherwise stable region, such as in front of a warm front.
 The same phenomenon is also applicable to oceanography.

 Principle

 Hydrostatic stability

 Environmental temperature (in red) and dew point (in green) on a Skew-T log-P diagram.

 An air particle at a certain altitude will be stable if its adiabatically modified temperature during an ascent is equal to or cooler than the environment.
 Similarly, it is stable if its temperature is equal or warmer during a descent.
-In the case where the temperature is equal, the particle will remain at the new altitude, while in the other cases, it will return to its initial level4.
+In the case where the temperature is equal, the particle will remain at the new altitude, while in the other cases, it will return to its initial level.

-In the diagram on the right, the yellow line represents a raised particle whose temperature remains at first under that of the environment (stable air) which entails no convection.
-Then in the animation, there is warming surface warming and the raised particle remains warmer than the environment (unstable air).
+In the diagram on the right, the black line represents a raised particle whose temperature remains at first under that of the environment (stable air) which entails no convection.
+Then in the animation, the surface is heated by solar radiation and the raised particle remains warmer than the environment (unstable air).
 A measure of hydrostatic stability is to record the variation with the vertical of the equivalent potential temperature ($\theta_e$):